J. Kandiah, Chairperson

 425 Grant Writing and Research Methods.
 (3) Focusing on the family and child disciplines, students will learn the research process, from developing research questions to analyzing data and interpreting results.
 Students will explore the grant writing process and methods for finding funding sources.
 Prerequisite: FCSFC 250.

 450 Consumer Education.
 (3) Economic considerations of purchasing and planning for consumers.
-Includes current consumer legislation, marketing conditions, influence of advertising, consumer credit, agencies that protect consumer, financial planning, e-commerce, and points to consider as consumers.
+Includes current consumer legislation, marketing conditions, influence of advertising, consumer credit, agencies that protect consumers, financial planning, e-commerce, and points to consider as consumers.
 Open to all students.

 465 Advanced Child Development in Practice.
 (3) Faculty-guided professional experience working with young children in a developmentally appropriate early care environment.
 Students complete 200 hours, including attending weekly staff and monthly training meetings at the Child Study Center.
 Prerequisite: FCSFC 265 or 275.